liamdebeasi/contrast/README.md

 ### Modifying Colors

 Contrast can help suggest more accessible colors using the "Auto Adjust" tool.
-Clicking the magic wand icon will adjust the background color if necessary to bring the color contrast ratio up to at least 4.5:1 (AA).
+Clicking the wand icon will adjust the background color if necessary to bring the color contrast ratio up to at least 4.5:1 (AA).

 ### Copying Colors